r-devel/rcwg/working_documents/install_r_macos.md

     This will show the version number or
     `could not find /Applications/Utilities/XQuartz.app`.
 If missing,
     install XQuartz from the binary at <https://www.xquartz.org/>.
-    **Restart your computer** for XQuartz (and components that depend on it) to work!
+    **Restart your computer** for XQuartz to work!

 5. (Recommended) If you are not already using a tool such as [rig](https://github.com/r-lib/rig) to install and manage multiple R versions, install RSwitch from <https://rud.is/rswitch/>.
-These are third-party tools, not part of the R Project, but are recommended here as they provide an easy way to switch R versions.
+These third-party tools are not part of the R Project, but are recommended here as they provide an easy way to switch R versions.

 ## Build R